hughbagan/CMPUT404-assignment-websockets/README.md

 Contributors / Licensing
 ========================

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Modifications to `sockets.py` and `index.html` are also licensed under Apache 2 by Hugh Bagan.

 freetests.py is LICENSE'D under a BSD-like license: